You are here

 Preparing for Certification

 This isn't a rule—it's a guideline.
 If you've worked part time as an editor for six years, that may not be long enough.
-If you've been working full-time for four years and feel that you've experienced enough different editing situations to pass one of the tests, you may be ready.
+If you've been working full-time for four years and feel that you've experienced enough different editing situations to pass one of the exams, you may be ready.

 It's important to have a certain breadth of experience.
-Like many editors, you probably don't work in all four skill areas—proofreading, copy editing, stylistic editing and structural editing—which means you may not have enough experience to pass all four tests.
+Like many editors, you probably don't work in all four skill areas—proofreading, copy editing, stylistic editing and structural editing—which means you may not have enough experience to pass all four exams.

 And be sure your experience includes more than one medium.
-If all you know is magazine publishing, for example, you need to find a way to broaden your knowledge, so you also know about books, websites, and corporate and government documents, or you'll be disadvantaged on the tests.
+If all you know is magazine publishing, for example, you need to find a way to broaden your knowledge, so you also know about books, websites, and corporate and government documents, or you'll be disadvantaged on the exams.